 The course content will prepare you for a wide range of fascinating career opportunities in archaeology, anthropology, forensic investigation and other applied sciences.

-During your degree, you’ll receive expert-led theoretical and practical training that covers the inter-related human investigative science of crime scene scenarios adn archeological and anthropological theory and problem solving.
-Our course will develop you as a motivated resercher with a strong portfolio of transferable skills.
+During your degree, you’ll receive expert-led theoretical and practical training that covers the inter-related human investigative science of crime scene scenarios, archaeological and anthropological theory and problem solving.
+Our course will develop you as a motivated researcher with a strong portfolio of transferable skills.
 In addition to focusing on forensic science and archaeology you’ll also study social anthropology.
 In year two and your final year you will have a choice of units to satisfy your own personal interests and career ambitions.

 To improve your employability prospects once you graduate, the course includes a five week and an optional 30-week period in placement (depending on the length of the degree you choose).
 Not only will this reinforce what you’ve learnt in our state-of-the-art labs and facilities, but you could also build an invaluable network of professional contacts, and secure real world work experience that will critically enhance your CV.
 To add to your professional portfolio, this degree is recognised by the Chartered Society of Forensic Sciences.